abhinavg97/ABSA_GNN/README.md

 * [SemEval 2014](http://alt.qcri.org/semeval2014/task4/)
 * [SemEval 2016](http://alt.qcri.org/semeval2016/task5/)

 All the datasets are cleaned by using the text processing pipeline as mentioned in the paper.
-The description of the pipeline is given in the utils folder of acsa_gnn module in this repository as well.
+The description of the pipeline is given in the utils folder of absa_gnn module in this repository as well.

 The cleaned data is stored in the data folder of this repository.
 The format of the data is [text labels].